fb-pixel

 Coconut truffle getting dipped in chocolate.

-7. Remove truffles from the freezer and dip into melted chocolate to cover.
-Transfer back to the Silpat lined cookie sheet and immediately sprinkle with some more flaked coconut, sea salt, crushed peppermint candy or any other topping you’d like.
+Step 5: Remove the coconut balls from the freezer and dip them into melted chocolate to cover.
+Transfer them back to the parchment-lined cookie sheet and immediately sprinkle with more flaked coconut, sea salt, crushed peppermint candy or any other topping you’d like.
+Allow the chocolate to harden completely before serving.

 Finished coconut truffle with a bite taken out.